Zsombi55/CS_ASP.NET_Forum/README.md

 # CS_ASP.NET_Forum
 FTIT C# ASP .NET final project: a __Web Forum__ web application.

+Currently there are 2 projects/ solutions: "NC5MvcIdentitySqliteWebApp" and "MyWebForum".
+They are (/will be) largely the same, with the only difference being the way "Thread content" and "Posts" are handled.
+For example, in the first all text entries are Posts the 1st of which in a Thread is a mandatory element; while in the latter a Thread's content is an integral part of the Thread itself, not just an attached Post.

 ## Basic aspects and idea:
 * user accounts:
   - [x] e-mail address : used for registration;